 survey of relevant stakeholders or continuous stakeholder engagement

 consolidation, prioritisation through threshold values, communicative preparation, input into gap analysis

 What’s behind it

 Which sustainability matters are material for your business or organisation?
 More and more standards are requiring a materiality assessment to determine this.
-The European Corporate Sustainability Reporting Directive (CSRD), adopted in July 2023, affects numerous companies that have yet to prepare a sustainability report yet, outlines detailed requirements.
+The European Corporate Sustainability Reporting Directive (CSRD), adopted in July 2023, affects numerous companies that have not yet prepared a sustainability report with detailed requirements we refer to here.

 In line with the principle of double materiality, positive and negative physical impacts as well as financial opportunities and risks – summarised as IROs (impacts, risks, opportunities) – must be identified and assessed.
 This concerns sustainability matters such as climate change, environmental pollution, labour conditions or anti-corruption, both in the company’s own business operations and value chain.